Jeremiah-Jefry/Community-Messenger/README.md

 # Community Messenger

 Community Messenger is a real-time, group-based chat application built with Flask and Socket.IO.
 It provides a dynamic platform for users to register, create and join different chat groups, and engage in real-time conversations.
-Inspired by platforms like Discord and WhatsApp, it's designed to be feature-rich yet easy to set up and use.

 ## About The Project